 Greek Frappé and the concept of cold coffee

-Trying to find the difference between a “Greek coffee”, and a “Turkish coffee”, will probably lead you nowhere, as both countries (and not only) claim that this thick, strangely textured sipping coffee is their own invention.
+Trying to find the difference between a “Greek coffee”, and a “Turkish coffee”, will probably lead you nowhere.
+Both countries claim that this thick, strangely textured sipping coffee is their own invention.

 Much like Greek dinners, the Greek coffee culture is about spending time with others, taking time to think and enjoying the simple pleasures in life!

-Tsai tou vounou
+Mountain tea – Tsai tou vounou

-There are several other herbs that can be used to make herbal teas, like camomile or linden, but tsai tou vounou is the most popular one.
+There are several other herbs that can be used to make herbal teas, like camomile or linden, but tsai tou vounou is the most traditional one.
 It also makes for a special gift to take back home.

-Well, we have this where I come from, you will say.
-It comes out of a carton.
-Sure thing – however, real orange juice made out of real Greek oranges is an entirely different thing.
+Many people will say “Well, we have orange juice where I come from.
+It comes out of a carton”.
+Sure thing – however, real orange juice made out of real Greek oranges is an entirely different story.

 With oranges being available pretty much all year round, the Greek portokalada is a childhood memory for many Greeks, and a delicious start to your day.
-Try it once, and we guarantee you’ll be shocked by the difference in flavour!
+Try it once, and I guarantee you’ll be shocked by the difference in flavour!

-More articles about Greek food and drink
+More articles about Greek food